Laos Travel FAQ

 Sticky Rice

-Sticky rice is a popular dish in Laos, and it can be found at almost any gathering, from family reunions to death anniversaries and festivals.
-This simple dish is made with sticky rice grown in the mountains.
 Sticky rice is commonly served in Laos with grilled chicken and a sauce.
 Although many families now eat rice, Laos sticky rice remains a mainstay for all Laotians.
 If you visit Laos, you can try this dish at stalls or restaurants for about 15,000 Kips per basket.

 Larb

-Larb is a popular dish in all regions of Laos and is served to guests as a good luck wishes from the owner.
+Larb is a popular dish in all regions of Laos and is served to guests as good luck wishes from the owner.
 Laotians cook Larb with simple ingredients such as cooked beef, pork, and chicken… mixed with chopped liver and spices such as lemon juice, chili, galangal, and powdered grilled sticky rice, Larb is served with lettuce and string beans to enhance the flavor.
 Larb is sold in both small and large restaurants in Laos for around 30,000 Kips per disk.

-1. Take an umbrella & suitable clothes with you.
+1. Take an umbrella & suitable clothes with you

 2. Keep water handy